MoeweX/MockFog2/node-manager/README.md

 Reason: Notify application container about the successful transition to a particular state.

-Prerequisites: "state_notifications" object in container.jsonc contains informaotin on the HTTP endpoint.
+Prerequisites: "state_notifications" object in container.jsonc contains information on the HTTP endpoint.

 #### Application Instructions

-Reason: Change the behavior of the application at runtime.
+Reason: Change the behavior of the application at runtime, e.g., to update a workload generating component.

 Prerequisites: "application_instructions" list in container.jsonc contains application instruction information.